 - 6. Expiration.
-This project permit approval shall expire and become void if at least one of the six CUP's it is not "exercised" within three (3) years of the effective date of this approval, unless an extension of time is approved.
-The approval permit is deemed "exercised" and all of the CUP's shall remain effective for a period not to exceed ten (10) years when either: - a.
+The proposed modified project is intended to be incorporated into and developed with the previously approved project (P201700679) which includes 6 conditional use permits.
+This proposed modified project constitutes the 7th conditional use permit for the overall project.
+This project permit approval shall expire and become void if at least one of the seven CUP's_it is not "exercised" within three (3) years of the effective date of this approval, unless an extension of time is approved.
+The approval is deemed "exercised" and all of the CUP's shall remain effective for a period not to exceed ten (10) years when either: - a.
 The permittee has commenced actual construction or alteration under at least one CUP within three (3) years under a validly issued building permit and construction of all future phases has commenced within ten (10) years of the date of this approval, or - b.
 The permittee has substantially commenced the approved land use or activity on the project site, for those portions of the project not requiring a building permit.
 (SBCC §86.06.060) - c.
 Occupancy of approved land use occupancy of completed structures and operation of the approved and exercised land use remains valid continuously for the life of the project and the approval runs with the land, unless one of the following occurs: - Construction permits for all or part of the project are not issued or the construction permits expire before the structure is completed and the final inspection is approved. - The land use is determined by the County to be abandoned or non-conforming. - The land use is determined by the County to be not operating in compliance with these conditions of approval, the County Code, or other applicable laws, ordinances or regulations.
 In these cases, the land use may be subject to a revocation hearing and possible termination.